5 stars out of 5 (A Masterpiece despite major interference from producers)

 In his debut, Arjun Rampal deserves high praise for carving out an intense performance and ably internalizing the roiling character of Vikram.
 Rampal finishes the show with a paroxysm of transcendent emotion that is beyond fault.
 The film's cast is a dazzling ensemble of Hindi cinema stalwarts, many pitching in with brief performances - Suresh Oberoi, Danny Denzongpa, Naseeruddin Shah, Gulshan Grover, Kiran Kumar,the late Mohan Gokhale of the 'Mr.Yogi' fame, Paresh Rawal, Saurabh Shukla, Farida Jalal, Sushma Seth...
 Rarely has a superior Hindi film featured a list as eclectic and wide-ranging as this.

-The Brothers Salim-Suleiman have provided their talent for the background score here.
-It becomes an organically integrated value addition, enhancing the mood of the fim throughout.
+The brothers Salim-Suleiman's background score becomes an organically integrated value addition, enhancing the mood throughout.
 Listen to how it quickly quietly inserts a note of evil when a character is revealed to suddenly halt in his tracks enroute a sprint for help, and how it provides a beautifully elegiac undertone to the ending.

-Moksha, in sum, becomes a narrative about a system which is often infertile to justice, and about how this state of affairs triggers the hero's descent into a vicious spiral.
+Moksha thus becomes an implacable narrative about a system which is often infertile to justice, and about how this state of affairs triggers the hero's descent into a vicious spiral.
 Arjun loves his ambition for ensuring equality of law, and he loves his lady.
 But in this story there is no consummation of desire, only an orgasm of sorrow... and a climax of salvation in an apocalypse.

 As a stunning revelation destroys his world in the terminal stages of the story, he sinks into an abyss from which he does not want to return.
 Fatalism creeps in despite the fact that what he desperately wanted before is now being handed to him on a platter.
 Emotional strength crumbles giving way to the power of regret.
 But all is not lost and he is still bestowed a supreme sigh of relief in the end -